Updates for 2022-23

 - Social Media – All electronic communications from an adult USA Hockey member to a minor must be professional.
 A parent must be copied if communication via this medium is necessary.

 - Travel – Coaches may not ride in a vehicle alone, travel with alone, share a hotel or sleeping arrangements with an unrelated minor participant, except in the case of an emergency or with prior written permission of the minor’s parent(s)/ guardian.

 See full details of USA Hockey SafeSport changes here.

 Fulfilling Team Game Shift Responsibilities

-- Games shifts can be filled by those 18 yo and older.
-These shifts include Locker room monitor, penalty box, scorebook and game clocks.
+- Games shifts can be filled by those 18 years and older.
+These shifts include locker room monitor, penalty box, scorebook and game clocks.

 - It is up to the parents of each team to fulfill needed game shifts.
 These shifts do not count toward volunteer hours.
 It is expected that all parents fairly help out, including assistant coaches.
 Head coaches are exempt).

 - If Safesport training and background screens are not complete and parents are not able to fulfill their scheduled shifts, the "no-show" fine will be assessed.

 Locker Room Monitor Policy

 Each team is required to have a qualified Locker Room Monitor (LRM) present at all times whenever a player/players are in a locker room.
 A player should never enter into a locker room without adult supervision.
 If the players are dressing, this person must be a "qualified adult" (any adult of the same gender as the players who has passed the USA Hockey approved Background check).
 If the players are not changing, any qualified adult can supervise the players.
 For this reason, it is permissible for opposite gender coaches to be in a locker room only for game discussions before or after all players are finished dressing.